VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Experimental setup and Results

 \subsection{Configurations}

 We extract 80-channel filter-banks features computed from a 25ms window with a stride of 10ms.
 For Chinese, the output vocabulary contains 4,230 characters and four extra tokens \texttt{[PAD]}, \texttt{[EOS]}, \texttt{[BOS]}, \texttt{[UNK]}.
-For English, the output vocabulary contains 4,996 tokens generated using BPE~\cite{sennrich-etal-2016-neural} and four extra tokens.
-As for metrics, we use character error rate (CER) for Chinese and word error rate (WER) for English.

-For Chinese, the speech encoder of ViLaS consists of a convolution front-end and a conformer module~\cite{gulati2020conformer}.
+For English, the output vocabulary contains 4,996 tokens generated using BPE~\cite{sennrich-etal-2016-neural} and those four extra tokens.
+As for metrics, we use character error rate (CER) for Chinese and word error rate (WER) for English, which is widely used in the context of ASR.
+For Chinese experiments, the speech encoder of ViLaS consists of a convolution front-end and a conformer module~\cite{gulati2020conformer}.
 The convolution front-end is a 2-dimensional convolution layer with 128 output channels, kernel size 3, and stride 2.
-The conformer module consists of 15 blocks with $d_{model}=256$, $d_{ffn}=2048$, $h=4$ and kernel size 15 (for depth-wise convolution), and 2 max-pooling layers after the 5th and the 10th blocks.
+The conformer module consists of 15 conformer blocks with $d_{model}=256$, $d_{ffn}=2048$, $n_{head}=4$ and kernel size 15 (for depth-wise convolution), and 2 max-pooling layers after the 5th and the 10th blocks.
 The CIF module contains a 1-dimensional convolution layer with 256 output channels, kernel size 3 and stride 1, and an FC layer followed by a $\operatorname{sigmoid}$ activation.
-The decoder consists of FC layers and a transformer module~\cite{vaswani2017attention} comprised of 6 blocks with $d_{model}=256$, $d_{ffn}=2048$ and $h=4$.
-For English, the hidden size and the number of attention heads are 512 and 8.
-For the decoder, the 1st and the 2nd blocks are for the initial fusion.
-The 3rd and the 4th blocks are for the vision fusion, and the 5th and the 6th are for the language fusion.
+The decoder consists of several FC layers and three transformer fusion modules comprised of 6 transformer blocks with $d_{model}=256$, $d_{ffn}=2048$ and $n_{head}=4$.
+In the original order, the 1st and the 2nd blocks, the 3rd and the 4th blocks, and the 5th and the 6th blocks are for the initial fusion (1st module), vision fusion (2nd module), and language fusion (3rd module), respectively.
+We will further discuss the effect of the specific order of the vision and language fusion module in Table~\ref{tab:struc}.
+For English experiments, $d_{model}$ and $n_{head}$ is changed to 512 and 8 respectively for the decoder, while others are the same as the Chinese.
 ViT and BERT are from transformers~\cite{transformers}\footnote{https://huggingface.co/openai/clip-vit-base-patch16, https://huggingface.co/bert-base-uncased, https://huggingface.co/bert-base-chinese}.